 Understanding business value and strategic positioning within the relevant market of the business is paramount to a successful deal closing.
-We work with owners and their accountants to formulate a business valuation based on relevant comparables and industry multiples we’ve seen that best match your specific industry niche.
+We work with owners and their accountants to formulate a business valuation based on relevant comparables and industry multiples that best match your specific industry niche.
 We then discuss target prices based on least and most likely M&A scenarios.

 Initial engagements can include mock due diligence and vetting of the company by the advisor.
 The company and its shareholders will also perform thorough due diligence and reference checks on the representing agents to the transaction to ensure their business is properly represented from beginning to end.

 Once the client has engaged us for M&A consulting, we work directly with business sellers to formulate what is often referred to as the “Picthbook,” “the book,” “Confidential Marketing Memorandum (CMM)” or “Confidential Information Memorandum (CIM).”

 The creation of the book is a crucial component in the deal-making process as it represents the most comprehensive description of all the business has to offer a potential buyer.
 It should include everything from employees to financials to future opportunities for growth and expansion.